 Except that he knows others enjoy the same right to be themselves.
 If he wants to bawl out a hitter who just laid waste to one of his pitches and has the audacity to enjoy having done it, then what he’s really saying is he doesn’t really respect the other guy’s right to be himself, too.

 If Bumgarner wants to fume because he was sent into orbit, fine.
 But there’s a reason why Muncy’s basepath comeback kicked off a new supply of troll shirts.
 Bumgarner doesn’t want hitters admiring their home runs off him, whether or not they land among a crowd of kayakers on the waters?
-He might think about trying a little harder not to serve them pitches they can hit for those home runs.
+And he’s not exactly out there trying to serve them pitches they can hit for those home runs.

 Unless there’s some personal animosity between them otherwise, a hitter who’s just sent one seaborne isn’t looking to add insult to injury when he has fun with it as it sails away and after it lands.
 (Pirates, try to remember that the next time Derek Dietrich plants one into the Allegheny River.)
 Neither is a pitcher who can’t resist a little gesture of triumph after he survives a very tough plate appearance by striking the batter out at last.